USP 1207 – Container Closure Integrity Testing

 What is CCIT?

-- Leak Detection Associates SIMS 1284 + Helium Mass Spectrometer – As one of the most versatile instruments, the SIMS1284 + provides helium leak rates for a myriad of package systems.
+- Helium Mass Spectrometer (HeLD) – As one of the most versatile instruments, HeLD provides helium leak rates for a myriad of package systems.
 While under vacuum, pass-fail criteria for the risk of microbial ingress can be evaluated to establish inherent integrity, as well as the impact of assembly process parameters.
-Collaboration with the experts at LDA has allowed unique package systems to be assessed.

 Learn more about HeLD

-- PTI E-Scan 655 High Voltage Leak Detection – A highly sensitive instrument that leverages MicroCurrents for the detection of defects in liquid-filled package systems.
-This non-destructive test is highly responsive, with a submicron limit of detection.
-It has become popularized with pre-filled syringes as well as liquid-filled vials and syringes for reliable long term testing.
+- High Voltage Leak Detection (HVLD) – This non-destructive test is highly responsive, with a submicron limit of detection.
+It has become popularized with pre-filled syringes as well as liquid-filled vials and syringes for reliable long-term testing.

 Learn more about HVLD

-- PTI Veripac 465 Vacuum Decay Microleak Detector – As one of the most robust deterministic testing technologies, this non-destructive test methodology can detect defects in the submicron region.
-With PTI’s capabilities to fabricate fixtures and flexible chambers, CCI test methodologies can be established with autoinjectors and vials filled with liquid or solid products.
-Additionally, test methodology for unique and even flexible package systems such as IV bags and other complex devices have been successfully established, allowing DDL to provide solutions for most package systems.
+- Vacuum Decay (VD) – As one of the most robust deterministic testing technologies, this non-destructive test methodology can detect defects in the submicron region.
+With DDL’s capabilities to fabricate fixtures and flexible chambers, CCI test methodologies can be established with autoinjectors and vials filled with liquid or solid products.
+Additionally, test methodology for unique and even flexible package systems, such as IV bags and other complex devices, have been successfully established allowing DDL to provide solutions for most package systems.

 Learn more about VD

-- Head Space Analyzer– Used heavily in lyophilized product package systems, evaluation of the headspace concentration is used to determine the presence of leaks in the primary package system.
+- Head Space Analyzer (HSA) – Used heavily in lyophilized and cold storage product package systems, evaluation of the headspace concentration is used to determine the presence of leaks in the primary package system.
 With laser diodes tuned to a specified frequency, oxygen concentration and C02 concentration can be rapidly obtained.
 This non-destructive test methodology allows for evaluation of CCI for long term testing, cold storage shipping, and even cryogenic impacts of the integrity of the package.

 Learn more about HSA